-The leap from learning subtraction and addition to learning multiplication is one of the most daunting tasks students will face at school.
+The leap from learning subtraction and addition to learning multiplication and division is one of the most daunting tasks students will face at school.

 Section A: The six step guide to teaching multiplication